ilpeppino/barcode-scanner/README.md

 ### Desktop Dashboard (`/`)

-- **Manual / USB scans** – Focus the input field, scan a barcode, and it auto-submits.
-Successful scans clear the field, add a task, and append to “Recent scans”.
-- **Task list picker** – The “Choose list” dropdown is populated from the Google Tasks API.
-Switch lists any time; the selection is stored in memory and future scans go to that list.
+- **Unified camera hero** – The app auto-starts your camera (HTTPS required) and exposes a single capture button that adapts to the selected mode.
+- **Scanner mode selector** – Toggle between “Barcode Scanner” (sends the next capture to `/scan`) and “Document OCR” (sends the frame to `/ocr`).
 - **Recent scans feed** – Shows timestamped entries with the resolved product title and barcode, including duplicate notices.
+The feed refreshes automatically after every successful barcode capture.
+- **Extracted text panel** – Displays the most recent OCR output from the camera.
+Each new document capture replaces the text and keeps the historical log in the textarea for copy/paste.
 - **Clear list button** – Use “Clear list” in the Recent Scans card to wipe the on-screen table and the in-memory cache (useful when starting a new session).
-- **Scanner mode selector** – Pick between “Barcode → Tasks” (uses the browser’s `BarcodeDetector` API) or “Document OCR” (captures a frame and sends it to the OCR endpoint).
-The single “Start camera” button adapts based on the selected mode.
-- **OCR card** – Upload a photo/scan of a label or receipt and the server will run Tesseract via pytesseract, returning the extracted text in the dashboard for quick copy/paste into tasks.

 ### API Endpoints